paichayon321/DevOpsDemo/README.md

 2. chmod +x init.sh initGods.sh
 3. Run ./init.sh -h to view the instructions.
 4. Run ./initGogs.sh -h to view the instructions.

+## Notes

+1. At the moment, there is minor mistake on the script to configure the necessary repo for Nexus.
+You will need to exxecute the setup_nexus.sh to configure the nexus after the POD is running.
+Do the following:
+chmod +x set_nexxus.sh
+/setup_nexus3.sh admin admin123 http://nexus3-pm-tools.<subdomain>